Charlie Blackmon Preview, Player Props: Rockies vs. Rays

 Charlie Blackmon At The Plate

-- Blackmon is batting .281 with 15 doubles, four triples, seven home runs and 26 walks.
+- Blackmon has 15 doubles, four triples, seven home runs and 26 walks while batting .276.

-- Blackmon enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .412 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.